Fair Weather

 - Keep it: No discards allowed until your following turn.

-- Note: Weather cards are permanently removed from play and must not be placed back into the draw pile.
+- Note: Weather cards are permanently removed from play and must not be placed back into the Discard Pile.

 - If you begin your turn holding five cards of the same suit, you may reveal them.